Menzani/Logger/README.md

 - Do work in parallel
 - Thread-safety is provided out-of-the-box and required by all contracts.

+## Download

+JAR bundles containing the source code are available for download in the *Releases* section of this repository.

+Java 8 is supported.
+Backwards compatibility is not guaranteed between major releases.

+The rest of this document applies to the latest revision of version **1**.

+---

 ## Package structure

 Domain-specific classes can be found in two packages: